 These gensets have a 12 volt, direct current (DC) starting and control system.
+Usually, the 12 volt battery used for vehicle lighting and other 12 volt DC vehicle loads is used for genset cranking and startup.
 See Specifications for minimum battery requirements for genset cranking.

 Regular, monthly maintenance of batteries may be required.
 See Periodic Maintenance and any instructions available from the vehicle manufacturer or battery manufacturer.
-These gensets are equipped with an automatic battery recharging system.
-See Specifications.
+Battery recharging depends upon the vehicle's DC converter/battery charger, which is powered either by the genset AC output or the utility when it is connected.